Coronavirus / COVID-19

 Also see our Coronavirus 'Ask The Police' Frequently Asked Questions section.

-During the Coronavirus (COVID-19) Pandemic, if you are experiencing domestic abuse you can visit any Boots store and ask to use their consultancy room, where they can provide you information and support.
-Click here for more information and to find your nearest Boots pharmacy.
+If you are experiencing domestic abuse you can visit a ‘safe space’ where someone can provide you with information and support.
+Click here for more information and to find your nearest Safe Space.

 Other non-essential services

-In order to support our front line, we are reviewing the following non-essential services for the foreseeable future:
+In order to support our front line, there may be some changes to the following non-essential services for the foreseeable future :

 While the current situation is bringing out the best in many of our communities, we may also see a rise in some specific crimes as a result of the measures brought in to combat Coronavirus: